DataSources are automatically applied to any Resource that you make available for monitoring. This automated process consists of four steps:

 |4||Data collection||Data that is collected by a DataSource is viewable on the Resources page in Raw Data or Graph format.|

 When a resource is added into monitoring, LogicMonitor immediately runs a series of queries using WMI and SNMP to determine basic system information about the resource, such as:

 - System category

-Evaluation of DataSource AppliesTo Logic
+Evaluation of AppliesTo Logic

 MSSQL in its

+Instances are discovered once a DataSource applies to a resource.
+Some DataSources will only have one one instance to monitor per device (ping), while others may identify multiple instances (disks, server volumes, interfaces) to monitor per device.
 For single-instance DataSources, the instance is automatically added and data collection begins immediately.
 For multi-instance DataSources, the Active Discovery process must be enabled and execute in order for all applicable instances to be identified for the resource.
-Or, as an alternative, instances need to be added manually.
+Or, as an alternative, instances may be added manually.
 For more information see Active Discovery and Adding Instances.

 Data collection begins when instances are identified.
 For multi-instance DataSources, you can see data on a per-instance basis as well as on an aggregated basis.
 Data that is collected by a DataSource can be viewed from the Resources page, in Raw Data or Graph form, along with alerts that have been raised and other pertinent information.
 For more information, see Navigating the Resources Page.